spectrocloud/librarium/docs/docs-content/deployment-modes/deployment-modes.md

 whether you want to use your own organization's hardware and Operating Systems (OS) or build secure, immutable OS to bootstrap your applications, you can choose a solution that works for you.

-The table below provides you with a brief overview of the different deployment modes and the distinctions between them.
+The table and diagram below provide you with a brief overview of the different deployment modes and the distinctions between them.

 | Mode                                | Infrastructure                                                   | Operating System                                         | OS Mutability        | Require Cloud Account Credentials |
 | ----------------------------------- | ---------------------------------------------------------------- | -------------------------------------------------------- | -------------------- | --------------------------------- |